bakztfuture/lottie_animation_manager/README.md

-# Lottie Streamline
+# Lottie Animation Manager
-Description goes here
+The easiest way to manage and upload Lottie assets to a CDN